BestTimesToVisit.com Logo

 money

 Negotiating prices at local markets is common in Port Vila.
-Don't be afraid to haggle respectfully, starting with a slightly lower offer than you're willing to pay.
+Don't be afraid to politely haggle, especially for souvenirs or produce.
 A friendly smile and a few basic Bislama phrases go a long way!

 transport